Q. Why should I choose an orthodontic specialist for my braces?

-Why are diagnostic records necessary?
+Q. Why are diagnostic records necessary?

 A. The combination of x-rays, photographs and impressions assist Dr. Jusino in

 determining the course of a patient's care and treatment.

-What are separators?
+Q. What are separators?

 A. Separators are small, high quality elastic disks that go between teeth to create the

 space needed for orthodontic bands to be placed around back molar teeth.